 Faculty will discuss students' progress with preceptors throughout the semester to validate hours and completion of course objectives.
-The Preceptor Evaluation of Student Performance form (Appendix F) will be completed by practicum faculty, in consultation with the Preceptor at mid-semester and at the end of the semester.
-The Preceptor Evaluation of Student Performance will be completed by the Preceptor at the end of each practicum rotation.
+The Preceptor Evaluation of Student Performance form (Appendix F) will be completed by the Instructor of Record, in consultation with the preceptor at mid-semester and at the end of the semester.
+The Preceptor Evaluation of Student Performance will be completed by the preceptor at the end of each practicum rotation.